 This will boot your computer in recovery mode where you can get troubleshoot related Advanced options.

-4. Start Windows 10 Recovery Mode using Start Menu’s Restart Option
+4. Start Recovery Mode using Start Menu’s Restart Option

-- First of all, Go the Start Menu and then click the Power button.
+- First of all, click the Start Menu, and then click the Power button.

-Hopefully, These methods are easy and helpful for you.
-When we boot Windows 10 in Recovery mode, We can use Advanced options to troubleshoot Windows error.
+Hopefully, these methods are easy and helpful for you.
+When you boot Windows 10 in Recovery mode, you have access to the Advanced options to troubleshoot Windows error.